mimblewimble/grin/doc/style.md

 The pre-commit hook will not prevent commits if style issues are present but it will indicate any files that need formatting.

-To enable this create a symlink in `.git/hooks` (note the relative path) -
+To enable this, create a symlink in `.git/hooks` (note the relative path) -

 ```
 cd .git/hooks